rchain/reference/faq.md

 A program is being developed, but some aspects depend on having a working RChain blockchain.
 Permission from each of the 50 US states is needed in order to charge a membership fee and this process should be complete in the 4th quarter of 2017.

 **I live outside of the United States.
 Can I join as a Member?**
-That process is to be determined and RChain is seeking counsel on the matter.
-Regions sanctioned by the US could be problematic.
+Yes, unless you reside in a region sanctioned by the US.
+Please visit [https://member.rchain.coop](https://member.rchain.coop) (requires KYC and a one-time $20 membership fee).

 **What comm channels does the Co-op use?**
 - Co-op members, leadership and developers share a private **Discord server**.
 To become a member and access Discord, please register at [https://member.rchain.coop](https://member.rchain.coop).
 - RChain Co-op's [Slack Team](https://ourchain.slack.com) is being phased out because Slack has changed its policy regarding new invitations.
 This policy change affects not just RChain, but all large Slack teams that support open enrollment.
 - [Github](https://github.com/rchain/) for code and project coordination.
 - The [RChain Twitter account](https://twitter.com/rchain_coop/) sends news and announcements.
 - [RChain on Medium](https://medium.com/rchain-cooperative) carries longer blog posts.
 - An [RChain YouTube channel](https://www.youtube.com/channel/UCSS3jCffMiz574_q64Ukj_w) contains updates, live webcasting, and recordings of meetings.
+- There are [RChain](https://www.reddit.com/r/rchain/) and [RChain_Official](https://www.reddit.com/r/RChain_Official/) subs on Reddit.
+- The [rchain forum](https://bitcointalk.org/index.php?topic=1747033.0) on Bitcointalk needs attention.
 - The Cooperative has a [Facebook](https://www.facebook.com/rchaincooperative/) and [LinkedIn](https://www.linkedin.com/company/24997313/) account with an RChain Group.
 Please join!
 - The [zoom.us](https://zoom.us/) app is used for teleconferencing such as the wednesday Weekly Debrief.
-- To review past Hangout Summaries and Newsletter archives use the [Summary Index](https://github.com/rchain/Members/wiki/Weekly-Debrief-Index)
+- To review past Hangout Summaries and Newsletter archives use the [Summary Index](https://github.com/rchain/Members/wiki/Weekly-Debrief-Index).

 ## Tokens

 **What are RHOCs?**
 RHOCs are an Ethereum ERC20 token issued by the Co-op in early 2017 intended as a vehicle for people to get access to the technology.
 There are 861,185,194 RHOCs in existence.
 No more will be minted.
 RHOCs will be 1:1 redeemable for REVs, a future RChain platform native staking token.

-**How fo I see my RHOC in myetherwallet.com**
+**How do I see my RHOCs  in myetherwallet.com?**
 Click Add Custom Token, then fill in:
-Address: 0x168296bb09e24a88805cb9c33356536b980d3fc5
+Contract Address: 0x168296bb09e24a88805cb9c33356536b980d3fc5
 Token Symbol: RHOC
 Decimals:  8

 **What is the plan for supply of RHOCs, REVs, and potential other staking tokens?**